-(s) Dividend distribution
+(r) Dividend distribution

-Dividend distribution to the Company's shareholders is recognised as a liability in the financial statements when the dividends are approved by the Board of Directors and Bank of Mauritius.
+Dividend distribution to the Company's Shareholders is recognised as a liability in the Financial Statements when the dividends are approved by the Board of Directors and Bank of Mauritius.

-(t) Related parties
+(s) Related parties

-For the purposes of these financial statements, parties are considered to be related to the Company if they have the ability, directly or indirectly, to control the Company, or exercise significant influence over the Company in making financial and operating decisions, (or vice versa) or if they and the Company are subject to common control.
+For the purposes of these Financial Statements, parties are considered to be related to the Company if they have the ability, directly or indirectly, to control the Company, or exercise significant influence over the Company in making financial and operating decisions, (or vice versa) or if they and the Company are subject to common control.
 Related parties may be individuals or entities.

-(u) Amount receivable from Government
+(t) Amount receivable from Government